 Global 5G race is heating up.
-Verizon launched a Fixed Wireless Access commercial service on October 1st, 2018.
-The number of live 5G networks has increased significantly in Europe and outside Europe since the beginning of 2019.
-Nevertheless, several European Member States will not have 5G services in 2020.
+The number of live 5G networks increased significantly in Europe and outside Europe since the beginning of 2019.
+Only Cyprus, Lithuania, Malta and Portugal have not launched 5G services in the EU as at the end of December 2020.